Scaramir/maxlight/README.md

     - [x] Write an extra gamma_correction() function.
     - [x] Apply the gamma correction only while sending, not in retrieve_pixel().
 - [x] better USB-connection, e.g. detect disconnect and wait for re-connect
+    - [x] Resolved one issue: Can connect with any COM-port number below 1000
 - [ ] Reinitialize enumerator and devices after device failure
 - [ ] Implement modes
     - [ ] static light
     - [ ] standard light effects (rainbow, smooth, ...)
+        - [x] A fancy rainbow effect is the Arduino's default while the tool is not running.
     - [ ] overall darken/brighten factor
 - [ ] Assign monitor areas to distinguished LEDs or LED-stripes (Ambilight(TM)-style)
     - [ ] monitor iterations can be split in different loops(/threads)
     - [ ] re-write buffer-send
     - [ ] Arduino-script to distribute buffer-values to LEDs/stripes
+- [ ] Turn the console application into a nice UI after the bachelor's thesis.
     - [ ] Gamma-correction value shift and matched gamma-values for "night mode"
-- [x] (Think about image compression)
-- [ ] Turn the console application into a nice UI after the bachelor's thesis.

 ## Appendix: